ErikKusch/Homepage/content/talk/2025_04_EGU - HSS/index.md

 math: true
 projects: [KrigR]
 publishDate: "2025-04-29T00:00:00Z"
-summary: An overview of downscaling methodology for climate data.
+summary: An overview of preliminary results analysing how mountaineering practices and climate/weather conditions have changed over time in the Nepalese Himalayas.
 tags:
 - Climate Data
 - Kriging